-If it’s proving difficult to find time for this ritual, you could try the following:
+If it’s proving difficult to find time for this ritual, you could try:

-- Try unplugging on the bus or train on your way to and from work
+- unplugging on the bus or train on your way to and from work

-- Leave for the gym 15 minutes earlier and find a quiet spot to sit
+- leaving for the gym 15 minutes earlier and find a quiet spot to sit

-- Watch one less television show at night.
-Or DVR it and come back to it later
+- watching one less television show at night or DVR it and come back to it later

-- Make a real effort to cut back on social media – I’m looking at you, Facebook and Twitter.
-They eat up so much of our time.
+- making a real effort to cut back on social media – I’m looking at you, Facebook and Twitter.
 Cut it in half and use that time to be fully in the offline world.
 How many Twitter updates do you really need to scroll through anyway?